Prayer is an important part of any church choir rehearsal, but maybe especially for children’s choirs.

 Source: Mary E. Byrne, "Be Thou My Vision," United Methodist Hymnal #451

-Hymnals are a valuable resource!
+Your hymnal is a valuable resource!
 Take some time to see what's included in your church's hymnal.
 You might find something like Alan Paton's "For Courage to Do Justice" (United Methodist Hymnal #456).
-I love this prayer's mission for serving others.

 "Show me where love and hope and faith are needed, and use me to bring them to those places."